 Upon arriving in Afghanistan, Tunnell attended a meeting where de Kruif made known his intent.
-During discussion, Tunnell described his unit's mission with the terms "interdict" and "clear," implying TF Stryker would focus on eliminating the enemy in their assigned areas.
+During discussion, Tunnell described his unit's mission with the terms "interdict" and "clear," implying TF STRYKER would focus on eliminating the enemy in their assigned areas.
 De Kruif interrupted to clarify that he disagreed with this interpretation.
-He believed using nonlethal methods, like reconstruction and development projects, was a more effective method to neutralize enemy influence.
-HRC South commander believed that Tunnell was too offensive minded but recognized the unit was "probably the most capable force" to secure the approaches to Kandahar.
-So
+He believed using nonlethal methods, like reconstruction and development projects, was a more effective method to neutralize enemy influence.94 The RC South commander believed that Tunnell was too offensive minded but recognized the unit was "probably the most capable force" to secure the approaches to Kandahar.95

 Just before elections, while conducting security for polling locations, 5th BCT suffered some of its first casualties of the war.
 On 18 August, local Afghan police provided 1st Battalion, 17th Infantry Regiment, with intelligence that the enemy was massing in a small town southwest of the Shah Wali Kot District center.
 Second Platoon, Alpha Company, moved toward the town in four Stryker vehicles.
-Not long after arriving, the enemy opened fire with automatic weapons and RPGs.
-During the fighting, insurgents remotely detonated two IEDs, which killed two American soldiers and wounded six others.
+Not long after arriving, the enemy opened fire with automatic weapons and RPGs.96 During the fighting, insurgents remotely detonated two IEDs, which killed two American soldiers and wounded six others.
 While Stryker vehicles provided increased mobility and speed, because of their flat bottoms, they had limited protection against IEDs.
 A consequence of a lack of armor resulted in infantryman clearing roads ahead of the vehicles when they moved into IED-laden areas.

 Over the next two months, elements of TF STRYKER continued clearing operations to restrict enemy presence and movement into Kandahar.
-In August, Tunnell's brigade planned and launched Operation Opportunity Hold.
+In August, Tunnell's brigade planned and launched Operation OPPORTUNITY HOLD.
 The mission aimed to clear insurgents from the Arghandab River Valley for the purpose of setting up two combat outposts and gathering intelligence on the enemy.
 The nine-day operation concluded with one American casualty and an unknown number of enemy killed in action.
-Through November, TF Stryker conducted operations in Kandahar and Zabul Provinces until their mission changed to route security.
-Operations in the fall resulted in a majority of the unit's 35 killed in action and 239 wounded.
-TDue to TF Stryker's new mission, the 2d Battalion, 508th Infantry Regiment, of the 4th Brigade Combat Team, 82d Airborne Division, assumed responsibility for the Arghandab River Valley.

-In the short term, the actions of 5th BCT, 2d Infantry Division, cleared enemy insurgents from their area of operation, but these tactical victories, though limiting enemy movement, could not address the larger issue of Taliban entering the region from Pakistan.
+Through November, TF STRYKER conducted operations in Kandahar and Zabul Provinces until their mission changed to route security.
+Operations in the fall resulted in a majority of the unit's 35 killed in action and 239 wounded.97 Due to TF STRYKER's new mission, the 2d Battalion, 508th Infantry Regiment, of the 4th Brigade Combat Team, 82d Airborne Division, assumed responsibility for the Arghandab River Valley.98 tactical victories, though limiting enemy movement, could not address the larger issue of Taliban entering the region from Pakistan.
 TF STRYKER's actions in the autumn also revealed that that a much larger enemy element operated in the region than anticipated.
 The unit helped provide security and freedom of movement for the Afghan elections, but it also developed a reputation for aggressive tactics that did not necessarily fit with the coalition's piecemeal implementation of population-centric counterinsurgency.